yehoudazoulay/Data-Engineering-Project-2/README.md

 # Tweets similarity program.

-The program uses Elastich search engine to do the similarity scoring and it is able to process more than 20 000 queries per minute.
+The program uses Elastich search engine to do the similarity scoring and it is able to process more than <b>20 000 queries per minute</b>.

 To start the program run :